oracle/graal/substratevm/ClassInitialization.md

 This flag greatly helps to configure the image build to work as intended; the goal is to have as many classes initialized at build time and yet keep the correct semantics of the program.

-## Build-Time Initialization of the Native Image Runtime
+## Build Time Initialization of Native Image Runtime

-In the Native Image runtime most of the classes are initialized at image-build time.
+In the Native Image runtime most of the classes are initialized at image build time.
 This includes the garbage collector, important JDK classes, the deoptimizer, etc.
 For all of the build-time initialized classes from the runtime, Native Image gives proper support so the semantics remains the same even if initialization happened at build time.
 If there is an issue with a JDK class behaving incorrectly because of class initialization at build time, please [report an issue](https://github.com/oracle/graal/issues/new).